-RFC: Core VFD Performance Changes
+RFC: Core VFD Backing Store Paged Writes

 Dana Robinson

-The core virtual file drive (VFD) allows manipulating HDF5 files in memory instead of physical storage.
+The core virtual file driver (VFD) allows manipulating HDF5 files in memory instead of in physical storage.
 Files can either be created in memory or existing files in physical storage can be copied into memory.
 Optionally, the in-memory changes can be propagated back to physical storage when the file is closed.
 When this is done, the entire file is written out to disk, even if only a few bytes were changed.

-This document describes updating the core VFD so that modifications are tracked and only changed bytes are written out on file close.
+This document describes updates to the core VFD that track modifications and only write the changed bytes on file close.
+As an optimization that reduces small I/O operations, the modifications can optionally be aggregated into pages.

-This feature will be introduced in HDF5 1.8.13, to be released in May, 2014.
+This feature will be introduced in HDF5 1.8.13, to be released in May 2014.

 Introduction

-The core virtual file driver (VFD) allows HDF5 files to be created or opened in memory instead of physical storage (files are copied into memory on open).
-All subsequent file manipulations occur in memory, allowing very fast HDF5 file operations but with the disadvantage of requiring significant memory when working with large files.
+The core virtual file driver (VFD) allows HDF5 files to be created or opened in memory instead of in physical storage (files are copied into memory on open).
+All subsequent file manipulations occur in memory, allowing very fast HDF5 file operations but with the disadvantage of potentially requiring significant memory resources when working with large files.
 On close, the changes can optionally be propagated to physical storage.
-This option is set when selecting the core VFD via the following API call:
+This option is set when configuring the core VFD via the following API call:

 herr_t H5Pset_fapl_core( hid_t fapl_id, size_t increment, hbool_t backing_store )

 The backing_store parameter sets whether changes are propagated to physical storage on close.
 If this is set to 0 (FALSE) then all changes will be lost when the file is closed.
-If this is set to 1 (TRUE), then the changes are written to storage.
+If this is set to 1 (TRUE), then the changes are written to storage on file close or flush.

 The current implementation of the library writes the entire file out on close if even a single byte has changed.
-Naturally, this can be inefficient, especially when very large files are written out after minimal changes.
+Naturally, this can be inefficient, especially when very large files are written out after minimal changes have been made.

 Tracking Writes for Improved Performance

-The changes to the core VFD are fairly straightforward.
-As write calls pass through the core VFD, a list of (start address, end address) pairs representing the writes will be updated, serving as a map of modified regions in the file.
-This data structure will merge overlapping or abutting regions as they are inserted into the list.
-When the file is closed, the list will be traversed and the modified regions of memory will be propagated to physical storage if the backing_store flag is set.
+An obvious improvement to the "write everything" algorithm would be to track the regions of the file that have been changed, writing them to storage on file close or flush.
+The required changes to the core VFD would be fairly straightforward.
+As write calls pass through the core VFD, a list of (start address, end address) pairs representing the writes would be updated, serving as a map of modified regions in the file.
+This data structure would merge overlapping or abutting regions as they were inserted into the list.
+As a further optimization, a write page size could be set.
+This feature would expand any dirty regions to the nearest page boundaries, which would minimize seeks and small, inefficient writes when a large number of small non-adjacent writes occur (figure 1).
+When the file is closed, the list would be traversed and the modified regions of memory would be propagated to physical storage.

-Note that these marked regions will be at the granularity of the write calls that the library makes. i.e., an entire metadata object or dataset chunk will be marked dirty if even a single byte is changed, since the library will use a single write call when these are evicted from their respective caches.
-The core VFD will make no effort to determine the particular bytes that were modified with respect to the original data.2
+Note that these marked regions would be at the granularity of the write calls that the library makes. i.e., an entire metadata object or dataset chunk would be marked dirty if even a single byte is changed, since the library uses a single write call when these are evicted from their respective caches.
+The core VFD would make no effort to determine the particular bytes that were modified with respect to the original data.

+Figure 2-1: Effect of the paging feature.
+When the paging feature has been enabled, the in-memory "file" is conceptually divided into multiple pages (dashed lines).
+Dirtying any part of a page marks the entire page as dirty.

 Using the New Feature